 Youth and agriculture

-The workshop Accelerating Youth, Education & Innovation in Agribusiness for Sustainable Development, taking place in Kampala, Uganda, 16-24 August, 2017, aims to develop collaborative educational interactions between young agricultural entrepreneurship programmes south of the Sahara and programmes in the north spearheaded by the Swedish University of Agricultural Sciences (SLU).
+The first ACCELERATE workshop on Youth, Education & Innovation in Agribusiness for Sustainable Development, took place in Kampala, Uganda, 16-24 August, 2017, with the aim to develop collaborative educational interactions between young agricultural entrepreneurship programmes south of the Sahara and programmes in the north spearheaded by SLU and SLU Global.
 Read more

 Global Youth Agripreneurship and the Agriculture and Rural Management programme